 2. Creating the search results

 The results of a custom search is basically a list of posts.
 In Toolset, we call such lists Views.
+Instead of writing custom queries, Toolset does everything for you.
+All you need to do is visually design what and how you want to display for each post.

 You create a View using Toolset blocks as they allow you to display dynamic content coming from custom fields, taxonomies, and standard post fields.